- Do I have to be a trained performer?

 Accommodation will be in shared hotel rooms or in Educo apartments depending on where your tour takes place.
 You will almost always have to share a room with your colleagues.

 - What type of shows/sketches will I be performing?

 For the Acting and Workshops tour, the one-hour long shows are either based entirely on one story or consist of a combination of short humorous sketches suited to meet the English level of the audience (see job description for more details).
 Each tour has a different repertoire so for more details please refer to the specific job description of each tour.
 The children are aged between 5 and 18, however the bulk of the shows are aimed at children aged 13 and under.
 For the older students we offer workshops based on a musical.
 In this case the students are the protagonists and our actors the facilitators.
 The duration of this ‘show’ is around 1.5 hours (it is not followed by an extra workshop).

 - When and where are the auditions?

-Our audition will be held in London, UK around on 1st November 2019 (invite only).
-Information and details regarding this are given directly to successful applicants who are invited to attend.
+Our audition will be held in London, UK early November 2019 (invite only).
+Information and details regarding this are given directly to applicants who are invited to attend.
 The audition is applicable to only those applying for the Acting and Workshops tour and Storytelling Workshop tour.
 A short-listed number of Pop Music and Culture applicants will be asked to self-tape along with those who cannot attend an audition.

 - When do tours start and how long do they run for?